Washing Machine Soap Drawers

 Soap drawers and boxes get mucky and they need cleaned pretty regularly really.
 You get the build-up of powder residues and that of fabric conditioner or softener and, combined with the nice warm atmosphere in most people's homes and the wet or damp environment in the soap drawer it forms an almost perfect place for bacteria to grow.

 There seems to be basically two different methods for removal, a sharp tug for most of them or, in some cases like many Zanussi washing machines, a small push to release clip.
-Below is a picture of the ISE soap drawer being removed for cleaning or maintenance.
+Below is a picture of a soap drawer being removed for cleaning or maintenance.

 Most washing machine soap drawers are easily removed for cleaning

 After removal the drawer can be cleaned easily using hot water and a brush, normally detergent is not required although if the water is dirty in your area you may wish to bleach the areas that have scum marks on them.
 We have found great success when a soap drawer has been soaked in hot water with some bleach in it to ensure that all the bacteria gets wiped out, or at least as much as is possible.

 Normally at the back of the fabric conditioner section there's a removable bit that forms a siphon to which the softener is taken into the machine on the final rinse.
 This needs removed and cleaned as if it's not clear then often the siphon will not work correctly.
 In almost all machines these just pull off for cleaning.

 If you don't clean this then you can get a congealed mass of conditioner and/or soap detergent building up which can lead to unpleasant smells from the washing machine.
 It can also cause other issues, like the soap drawer not clearing properly or cause the machine to leak from the soap drawer in extreme cases as well as resulting in the machine not taking the conditioner.

 We explain much more in deth how the fabric conditioner compartment works along with the usual issues people have with them in this article.